metrumresearchgroup/open-sdlc/README.md

 * **Roadmap** A project management organizational instrument utilized to track all User Stories describing potential Product Features for future Product Release.

+* **SOP:** A Standard Operating Procedure defining procedures that must be followed.

 * **Traceability Matrix:** A table which links corresponding requirements, tests, and test results for each User Story for a specific